AlexandreGrego1/PersonalPortfolioProject/README.md

 After developed my first project, I have noticed that I should not hurry up trying to finish the module as quick as possible.
 In my opinion after this project, I would save much more time with I had spent more time trying to understand some concepts before going to the next module.

-##REFERENCES
+## REFERENCES

-Scrimba - https://scrimba.com - Idead for portfolio
+Scrimba - https://scrimba.com - Idead for portfolio <br>
-Google Fonts - https://fonts.google.com - CDN for fonts used in the project Font Awesome - https://fontawesome.com - CDN for fonts used in the project W3schools - https://www.w3schools.com - CDN for fonts used in the project
+Google Fonts - https://fonts.google.com - CDN for fonts used in the project <br>
+Font Awesome - https://fontawesome.com - CDN for fonts used in the project <br>
+W3schools - https://www.w3schools.com - CDN for fonts used in the project <br>